 Common sleep disorders following a traumatic brain injury include:

-• Narcolepsy: This is an inability to stay awake.
-People suffering with narcolepsy fall asleep during the day and are unable to control doing so.
+- Narcolepsy: This is an inability to stay awake.
+People suffering from narcolepsy fall asleep during the day and are unable to control doing so.

 There are a variety of reasons that a person may experience sleep disorders following a brain injury, including an inability to wake up.
 A direct hit to the brain, such as when the brain hits the interior of the skull, can cause sleep disorders.
 Prescription medication following a traumatic brain injury can also worsen sleep disorders, including an inability to remain awake.